dsfsi/za-mavito/README.md

 	date = {2023},
-	title = {Mavito: South African Terminology, Lexicon and Glossary Project}, url = {https://github.com/dsfsi/za-mavito/}, author = {Vukosi Marivate and Richard Lastrucci and Thapelo Sindane and Fiskani Banda and Keabetswe Madumo and DSFSI}
+	title = {Mavito: South African Terminology, Lexicon and Glossary Project}, url = {https://github.com/dsfsi/za-mavito/}, author = {Vukosi Marivate and Fiskani Banda and Richard Lastrucci and Matome Ledwaba and Keabetswe Madumo and Mohlatlego Nakeng and Kayode Olalaye and Thapelo Sindane and DSFSI}
 }
 ```